mfarache/jekyll-now/_posts/2017-5-5-Integration-testing-docker-junit.md

 + DESTINY is the application I created with Spring Boot to record the requests
 + WIREMOCK-ENRICHER is the mocks responsible of providing metadata to MuleESB
 + MULE is our ESB layer, subject of integration black box testing
++ RABBITMQ is our Broker which I setup specifically with a couple of queues in my Dockerfile

-Everything is run within a "integration-tier" network created to run test in isolation
+Everything is run within a "integration-tier" network created to run test in isolation.

+You can go to your IDE and run the unit test.
+Boom!

+See output

+Considerations about adding a step to build the images.

 # Key takeaways